SolomonDefi/solomon-monorepo/apps/developer-docs/docs/services/evidence.md

 A hosted frontend and backend are provided by Solomon, a UI demo can currently be viewed at https://evidence.solomondefi.com

-## Evidence Uploader Frontend
+### Evidence Uploader Frontend

-See the `frontend` folder of the evidence uploader Github repository for more technical details including setup and deploy procedures: https://github.com/solomondefi/evidence-uploader/tree/main/frontend
+See the `web-evidence` monorepo app for more technical details including setup and deploy procedures: https://github.com/SolomonDefi/solomon-monorepo/tree/main/apps/web-evidence

 A Vue3 app for uploading dispute evidence links to the blockchain.
 Files may be provided via external link, or uploaded directly to the hosted `backend`.
 Metamask is used for executing the transaction.

-## Evidence Uploader Backend
+### Evidence Uploader Backend

-See the `backend` folder of the evidence uploader Github repository for more technical details including setup and deploy procedures: https://github.com/solomondefi/evidence-uploader/tree/main/backend
+See the `api-evidence` monorepo app for more technical details including setup and deploy procedures: https://github.com/SolomonDefi/solomon-monorepo/tree/main/apps/api-evidence

-A Flask (Python) app for uploading dispute evidence links to the blockchain.
+A FastAPI (Python) app for uploading dispute evidence links to the blockchain.
 DigitalOcean's spaces service is used for storing data, but it can be substituted with any S3 compatible service.

-The [URL Shortener](/utilities/shortener) is used to shorten links to reduce blockchain gas fees.
+The [URL Shortener](/services/shortener) is used to shorten links to reduce blockchain gas fees.